docker/docs/docker-hub/onboarding-faqs.md

 ### What’s a team?

 A **Team** is a group of Docker users that belong to an organization.
 An organization can have multiple teams.
 When you first create an organization, you’ll see that you have a team, the owners team, with a single member.
 An organization owner can then create new teams and add members to an existing team using Docker IDs or email address and by selecting a team the user should be part of.
-[Learn more](manage-a-team.md).
+See [Create and manage a team](manage-a-team.md).

+### What's a company?

+A **Company** is a management layer that centralizes administration of multiple organizations.
+Administrators can add organizations with a Docker Business subscription to a company and configure settings for all organizations under the company.
+See [Set up your company](creating-companies.md).

 ### Who is an organization owner?